cytoscape/cytoscape.js/.github/CONTRIBUTING.md

 Cytoscape.js is an open source project, and we greatly appreciate any and all contributions.

-A blog post is available [on blog.js.cytoscape.org](http://blog.js.cytoscape.org/2017/06/13/contributing/) geared towards first-time contributors with more in-depth instructions on the project's structure, the process of creating and merging changes to the code, and more.
+A blog post is available [on blog.js.cytoscape.org](http://blog.js.cytoscape.org/2017/06/13/contributing/) geared towards first-time code contributors with more in-depth instructions on the project's structure, the process of creating and merging changes to the code, and more.

 If you'd like to contribute code to Cytoscape.js but you're not sure exactly what you'd like to implement, take a look at our [current milestones](https://github.com/cytoscape/cytoscape.js/milestones) to see what features we have planned in future --- or anything labelled [`help-wanted`](https://github.com/cytoscape/cytoscape.js/issues?q=is%3Aopen+is%3Aissue+label%3Ahelp-wanted).
 Of course, we also welcome your own ideas.
+You can discuss new ideas with the community on [GitHub discussions](https://github.com/cytoscape/cytoscape.js/discussions).

-Our goal is to make Cytoscape.js as comprehensive as possible.
+Our goal is to make Cytoscape.js easy to use and comprehensive.
 Thank you for taking the time and effort to contribute to help make that happen!

 ## Submitting issues

-Submit issues or feature requests to the [issue tracker](https://github.com/cytoscape/cytoscape.js/issues).
+The first step in providing a code contribution is to write [a short, descriptive issue](https://github.com/cytoscape/cytoscape.js/issues).
 If your issue pertains to an extension, you should file the issue on that extension's issue tracker instead.

-Before submitting an issue, please ensure that the issue still exists in the latest version of the library.
-Because we follow semver, you can safely upgrade patch releases (x.y.**z**) and feature releases (x.**y**) without worry of breaking API changes.

-Clearly describe your issue.
-List the steps necessary to reproduce your issue along with the corresponding code (preferably a JSBin, as that makes the issue less ambiguous and much faster to fix).

-Make certain to mention the version of the library you are using and version of the browser/environment you are using.
+Describe the bug or feature that you are addressing in your issue.
+Then, create your issue's corresponding pull request that contains your code changes.

-## Where to put changes
+## How to make your changes in a pull request

 New features go in the `unstable` branch, which is used for the next (breaking/major or feature/minor) version.
 Bugfixes go in the `master` branch for the next bugfix/patch version.
 This allows us to follow [semver](http://semver.org/) nicely.